CBIIT/INS-Data/README.md

     - Function(s) defined in `clean_grants_data.py` module

 4. **Save grants data for each Key Program**
-    - Save the grants data associated with each Key Program into a TSV.
-Store those in a versioned folder within the `data/processed/` directory.
+    - Add a program.program_id to each grant.
-    - Because not all Key Programs have an ID, acronym, etc., each file is saved using a form of the Key Program name where spaces and non-alphanumeric characters are removed. (e.g. `BarrettsEsophagusTranslationalResearchNetworkBETRNet.tsv`)
+        -Because not all Key Programs have an ID, acronym, etc., IDs are created using a form of the Key Program name where spaces and non-alphanumeric characters are removed. (e.g. `BarrettsEsophagusTranslationalResearchNetworkBETRNet`)
-    - These TSVs are intended to be available for future processing/cleaning modules or directly loaded into the INS database.
+    - Combine grants data from all programs and store as a versioned `project.tsv` within the `data/processed/` directory.

 5. **Generate summary statistics (In progress)**